What to Expect During Labor

 After the placenta is delivered, you may need some sutures placed to close any tears that occurred during delivery.
 You will also be closely monitored for complications, such as bleeding and infection.

-Labor can be a long process.
+Labor can be a long and painful process.
 Knowing what to expect can help prepare you to meet the newest member of your family.

 Family Doctor—American Academy of Family Physicians

 The American Congress of Obstetricians and Gynecologists

 The Society of Obstetricians and Gynaecologists of Canada

 Women's Health Matters